CHOOSING YOUR MEASURING INSTRUMENT

 WHAT IS A SOUND LEVEL METER USED FOR

 Sound level meters are used to measure and manage noise from a variety of sources, including industrial plants, road and rail traffic, and construction work.
-With the addition of typical urban situations, such as sports events, outdoor concerts, leisure parks, and residential and commercial neighbors, you have many different sources of sound, each with different characteristics that pose specific problems for the professionals who assess them.
+With the addition of typical urban situations, such as concerts, leisure parks, and residential and commercial neighbors, the many different sources of sound and different characteristics, pose a variety of challenges for the professionals who assess them.

 HOW DOES A SOUND LEVEL METER WORK